samjones00/docs/docs/_documentation/Why-Servicestack.md

 E.g. the [React Desktop Apps](https://github.com/ServiceStackApps/ReactDesktopApps) VS.NET Template provides an easy and integrated way to host a Single Page React App on multiple platforms.

+## Goals of Service Design

+The primary benefits of Services are that they offer the highest level of software re-use, they're [Real Computers all the way down](http://mythz.servicestack.net/#messaging) retaining the ability to represent anything.
+Especially at this level, encapsulation and its external interactions are paramount which sees the [Service Layer as its most important Contract](http://stackoverflow.com/a/15369736/85785), constantly evolving to support new capabilities whilst serving and outliving its many consumers.

+Extra special attention should be given to Service design with the primary goals of exposing its capabilities behind [consistent and self-describing](http://stackoverflow.com/a/15941229/85785), intent-based [tell-dont-ask](http://pragprog.com/articles/tell-dont-ask) APIs - given its importance, it's not something that should be dictated by an internal implementation.

+A Services ability to encapsulate complexity is what empowers consumers to be able to perform higher-level tasks like provisioning a cluster of AWS servers or being able to send a tweet to millions of followers in seconds with just a simple HTTP request, i.e. being able to re-use existing hardened functionality without the required effort, resources and infrastructure to facilitate the request yourself.
+To maximize accessibility it's recommended for Service Interfaces to be orientated around resources and verbs, retain a flat structure, customizable with key value pairs so they're accessible via the built-in QueryString and FormData support present in all HTTP clients, from HTML Forms to command-line utilities like [curl](http://curl.haxx.se).

 ### WCF the anti-DTO Web Services Framework

 Unfortunately this best-practices convention is effectively discouraged by Microsoft's WCF SOAP Web Services framework as they encourage you to develop API-specific RPC method calls by mandating the use of method signatures to define your web services API.
 This results in less re-usable, more client-specific APIs that encourages more remote method calls.